-Documents added to file.
-Existing law provides for addition of documents to the rulemaking file after the close of the public hearing or comment period, subject to the agency making "adequate provision" for further public comment.
-The proposed law supplements these provisions with specific procedural rules, based on existing practice.
+procedural rules, based on existing practice.
 The proposed law also authorizes the addition of material to the rulemaking file during administrative review of a proposed regulation, so long as doing so does not violate other limitations on the addition of material to the file.
 This allows an agency to correct inadvertent omissions to the rulemaking file, without requiring disapproval of the rule by the Office of Administrative Law and resubmission of the corrected file.

 Final statement of reasons.
 Despite the general statutory limitations on adding documents to the rulemaking file after the close of public comment, the law requires an agency to add a final statement of reasons and updated informative digest.
-The proposed law resolves this logical inconsistency by making clear that the addition of these materials is an exception to the limitations on adding material to the rulemaking file after public comment.
+The proposed law resolves this inconsistency by making clear that the addition of these materials is an exception to the limitation on adding material to the rulemaking file after public comment.